olininfo/olininfo.github.io/CONTRIBUTING.md

 ### 1)  Create an image for the tile

-Create an image with text/title overlaid on the top:

-	- Aspect ratio:  1:2.6
-	- Resolution:  256ppi
-	- Font: DIN OT;  Size: 24
-	- Opaque black overlay:  30%
-	- Export to .jpg
+Load your image using Adobe Photoshop and export your image as jpg using the **Save for Web (Legacy)** feature (i.e. `File > Export > Save For Web (Legacy)`).
+To save space, make sure the image width is between 1024 and 2048.
 Remember to keep the original image.

 ### 2)  Add images

 - Add the modified image to the `/images` directory.
-- Add the original image to the `/images/images_notext` directory.
+- Add the original image to the `/images/images_original` directory.

 ### 3) Make a tile: